Edward Aveling: College of Preceptors

 Aveling was elected as a member of the College of Preceptors on 25 November 1871.
 It was one of the first professional organizations for teachers and it pioneered formal training by examination for teachers.
 Aveling read a paper "On the Teaching of Botany in Schools" at the monthly evening meeting of the College of Preceptors on 12 March 1879.
-George Henslow was in the chair; His lecture began with the images of working-class town children amidst flowers, citing lines from Shelley's "To a Skylark": "faint with too much sweet".
-His peroration at the end was Darwinian, addressing the apparent perfection of Nature, with the acclaimed Christian Darwinist beside him in the chair, he does, however, refer to "gigantic blunders in the universe".
-Aveling had not yet publicly emerged as an atheist, but he was clearly very close!
-What is remarkable here is his emphasis upon the importance of teaching Darwin in schools in 1879.
+George Henslow was in the chair.
+His lecture began with the images of working-class children escaping the pollution of the town situated amidst flowers, citing lines from Shelley's "To a Skylark": "faint with too much sweet".
+His peroration at the end was Darwinian, addressing the apparent perfection of Nature.
+With the acclaimed Christian Darwinist beside him in the chair, he does, however, refer to "gigantic blunders in the universe".
+Aveling had not yet publicly emerged as an atheist; that would be four months later.
+What is remarkable here is his emphasis upon the importance of teaching Charles Darwin in schools in 1879.